And the Winner Is... (Selena y Los Dinos album): Reception and media appearances

 On April 26, 1987, Selena rendered a performance of "La Bamba" on the Johnny Canales Show in Matamoros, Mexico.
 Patoski characterized her attire as an evolution from her space suit at the Tejano Music Awards to a "silver, sparkling matadora outfit" which signaled a "tinge of sexuality".
 Nonetheless, Patoski noted that Selena's choreography remained minimalistic and rudimentary, with sporadic hip-swaying.
 This performance was dramatized by Christian Serratos as Selena in the Netflix two-part limited drama, Selena: The Series (2020–21).
 The episode "And the Winner Is..." derives its title from the album.
 Joey Guerra of the Houston Chronicle, ranked And the Winner Is... as the thirteenth preeminent album released by Selena.
 In 2007, Abraham released Classic Series Vol. 3, remastered tracks of And the Winner Is... under his Q-Zone Records label.
 On August 26, 2022, "Salta La Ranita" was released as a single off of Moonchild Mixes (2022).
 The cumbia track "Salta La Ranita", was contemporized and remixed for the album.
 The animated music video, described by Ariana Garcia of the Houston Chronicle, as "vibrant and colorful", portrays a frog wedding at which Selena is invited to perform.
 The music video elicited a mixed response from fans; while some believed the video could introduce a younger demographic to her music, others contended that Selena's family was exploiting the singer for monetary gain.
 Mariam M. Echevarría Báez of El Vocero has drawn a parallel between the comedic essence of "La Carcacha" (1992) and that of "Salta La Ranita".
 Guerra called "Salta La Ranita" an energetic and "silly" cumbia track.

+Track listing

+Track listing of And the Winner Is...